Aebestach/OrbitalPayloadCalculator/README.md

 *   **Development Status:**

-    *   This mod is still being improved — it can help you calculate Delta-V, but it's not smart enough to save you from every "aerodynamic disaster".
+    *   This mod is still being improved — it can help you calculate Delta-V, but it's not smart enough to save you from every ***aerodynamic disaster***.
     *   If it miscalculates, explodes, or behaves like an intern engineer, feedback and suggestions are welcome.
-Let's polish it into a true "Chief Engineer" together.
+Let's polish it into a true ***Chief Engineer*** together.